AgentFlounder/TakeAction/README.md

 Geometric growth folks.
 If 5 people tell 5 people who each tell 5 people and so on you get a hundred thousand pretty fast.

 That said not everyone is going to jump at the chance to join us.
-Stay strong and try to hold onto optimism.
-Or DM me if you need a boost. :)

-The people who know what's at stake will *jump* at the chance to do something.
-That was the case for two of my friends so far.
+Stay strong and hold onto your optimism.
+The people that know what's at stake will be eager to help.

 Also you can spread the word by passing out these Remove Reverse Reclaim fliers: https://www.reddit.com/u/Streszhouna/s/385My09V1H